vignettes/v020_datastorage.Rmd

 n2khab_data

-folder can be put inside the project /
+directory can be put inside the project /

 versions of data sources different from those in another repository